 Hazing, harassment, intimidation, bullying, menacing, or acts of cyberbullying by students, staff, or third parties toward students is strictly prohibited.
-Teen dating violence is unacceptable behavior and prohibited.
-Please refer to Student/Parent Complaint Procedures below.
+Teen dating violence is

 Retaliation against any person who is a victim of, who reports, is thought to have reported, or files a complaint about an act of hazing, harassment, intimidation, bullying, menacing, an act of cyberbullying, or teen dating violence, or otherwise participates in an investigation or inquiry is strictly prohibited.
 A person who engages in retaliatory behavior will be subject to consequences and appropriate remedial action.
 False charges shall also be regarded as a serious offense and will result in consequences and appropriate remedial action.